TO PAGE: 1 2 3 4 56 7 8 9 10 11 12 13 14 15

 WHODUNIT ?

-I still find it hard to imagine that it was as early as the late 20s when the two Queen cousins worked in N.Y. as advertising
+I t's hard to imagine that it was as early as the late 20s when the two Queen cousins worked in N.Y. as advertising agents,

 Anthony Boucher placed his substantial historical and literary significance in a 1951 interview: "The detective story itself was an American invention; and after a long period of British pre-eminence, Ellery Queen as writer and editor has done as much as anyone (and probably more) to make it once more an American possession. . .
 Ellery Queen IS the American detective story".
 It's one of the most famous quotes in the history of the genre, and one of the truest.